About the Editorial Board

 In addition to our unsigned staff editorials, we publish several types of signed opinion pieces, including columns, op-eds, and various types of art, including editorial cartoons.
 We welcome submissions from the entire Harvard community.
 Op-eds and columns do not reflect the views of The Crimson's Editorial Board.
 We give our writers free reign in choosing their topics, valuing clarity and originality over the particular content of the argument itself.

 We particularly encourage op-ed submissions from individual writers who may have a particular connection to the topic about which they are writing.
 Except in highly unusual cases, we require that op-eds be signed by individuals, and we will not accept for publication articles that have been authored under a pseudonym or by an organization as a whole.
+We also will not accept for publication op-eds that are explicitly written in response to previously published content.
+Direct responses to Editorial content fall under the category of letters to the editor.

 Op-eds may be submitted via email to firstname.lastname@example.org.
 If your op-ed is chosen for publication, you will hear back from our op-ed editors within three business days.